antvis/G6/docs/manual/tutorial/elements.en.md

   // ...
   defaultEdge: {
     // Remove the style here
-    labelCfg: {        // The attributes for label of edges
+    labelCfg: {        // The properties for label of edges
-      autoRotate: true // Whether rotate the label according to the edges }
+      autoRotate: true // Whether to rotate the label according to the edges }
   }
 });